Jascha Franklin-Hodge: Post-Blue State Digital and public service

 He left the company in 2014 when Mayor Marty Walsh of Boston named him the new chief information officer for the city, with the mandate of modernizing the IT infrastructure for the city government, and creating the first digital office to implement 21st-century digital citizen services for city residents.
 He focused city technology teams on data and analytics to drive citizen-focused decisions.

 In January 2018, he stepped down from his position, leaving public service.

+He once again joined the City of Boston when Mayor Michelle Wu appointed him as Chief of Streets in December 2021.
+His tenure has been marked by the expansion of bus and bike lanes throughout the city and the development of plans and policies that promote safer streets, neighborhoods, and green infrastructure.